inFocus7/Calcpp/README.md

  [ ] Implement quick solving.

- [ ] Dynamically create new QPushButton in scrollarea for History when inserting into it.
+ [ ] Fix backspace issues when the number is a negative.

+ [ ] Enable scrolling, since it's not being allowed.

- [~] Fix History not enabling when o/c.
+ [\#] Fix History not enabling when o/c.

  [ ] Save * location of EQUATION to recall it.

  [ ] Enable and fix scaling during resizing window.

-##SCRAPPED:
+## SCRAPPED:

+ QS Function (QuickSolve) removed to make app better looking.

 # NOTES: